Generlate/Handbook/company/asynchronous-communication.md

 Even though we use artifacts to communicate over time, it is important to note that they are not sources of truth.
 They are used during the creation and production process and are extremely rich in context, however, the final conclusion and what we share with everyone else must live in one of our [sources of truth](../communication/index.md#sources-of-truth).
 The information in these places is expected to be accurate and up-to-date.

 And remember: we are handbook-first.
-Google Docs, RFCs, GitHub issues, and Discord conversations are not considered sources of truth—they are ephemeral scratchpads in which decisions can be made, but nobody should be expected to read every RFC to learn how to do something.
+Google Docs, <!-- word docs? --> RFCs, GitHub issues, and Discord conversations are not considered sources of truth—they are ephemeral scratchpads in which decisions can be made, but nobody should be expected to read every RFC to learn how to do something.
 Regardless of where a decision was made (be it one of the artifacts or a meeting), it must be committed to the handbook.

 #### Discord